 where $\Phi_w(x,z)$ is the polynomial in $\BC[x,z]$ defined by

-Here if $u$ is a word then $u'$ denotes the word obtained from $u$ by deleting the two letters at the two ends.
-Then $w^{(d-1)}$ means the element obtained from $w$ by applying the deleting operation $d-1$ times.
+Here if $u$ is a word, then $u'$ denotes the word obtained from $u$ by deleting the two letters at the two ends.
+In general, $u^{(d-1)}$ denotes the element obtained from $u$ by applying the deleting operation $d-1$ times.